 Favorite food/place to eat: Pesto pasta is a must while you are in Riomaggiore.
 I’ve never had better pesto in my life, probably because it actually originates from this very region in Italy!

 Why?
-Rome is an amazing city and it’s so historical.
+Rome is an amazing city and it’s so historic.
 Everywhere I looked was more history!
-If you’re visiting for the first time, here’s some of the best things to do in Rome!
+If you’re visiting for the first time, here are some of the best things to do in Rome!

 Favorite sight: The Trevi Fountain is definitely my favorite sight in Rome.
 I do wish I had gone earlier in the morning though to avoid the crowds!
 I also wish I had more time to see the side of Rome that you wouldn’t see on a postcard, including these 7 hidden gems in Rome.

 Favorite food/place to eat: The best food I ate in Rome was carbonara.
 I loved it.
 I’m a sucker for carbonara and I’ve never had it better than in Rome.

 Why?
 Zürich is the first place I took a weekend trip to during my semester abroad.
 It was my first introduction to mainland Europe, so it’ll always hold a special place in my heart.
 Though expensive, Zurich is an incredibly beautiful city.

 Favorite sight: The view from the top of Grossmünster is my favorite sight here.
 I loved looking down at Zürich and seeing the beautiful Lake Lucerne with the Swiss Alps in the background.
 It honestly didn’t seem real.